Rapid7 (NASDAQ:RPD) Releases FY 2021 Earnings Guidance

-A number of equities analysts recently weighed in on the stock.
-Piper Sandler lifted their target price on shares of Rapid7 from $100.00 to $110.00 and gave the stock an overweight rating in a research note on Friday, July 9th.
-KeyCorp initiated coverage on shares of Rapid7 in a research note on Monday, August 2nd.
-They set an overweight rating and a $135.00 target price for the company.
-Needham & Company LLC raised their price target on shares of Rapid7 from $130.00 to $140.00 and gave the stock a buy rating in a report on Thursday.
-Truist Securities raised their price target on shares of Rapid7 from $110.00 to $125.00 and gave the stock a buy rating in a report on Thursday.
-Finally, Mizuho raised their price target on shares of Rapid7 from $110.00 to $125.00 and gave the stock a buy rating in a report on Thursday.
-One analyst has rated the stock with a sell rating, one has assigned a hold rating and thirteen have given a buy rating to the stock.
-The company has a consensus rating of Buy and a consensus price target of $120.64.
+Several research firms have weighed in on RPD.
+Robert W. Baird raised their target price on shares of Rapid7 from $95.00 to $130.00 and gave the company an outperform rating in a report on Thursday, August 5th.
+Truist Securities raised their price target on shares of Rapid7 from $110.00 to $125.00 and gave the stock a buy rating in a research note on Thursday, August 5th.
+Piper Sandler raised their price target on shares of Rapid7 from $100.00 to $110.00 and gave the stock an overweight rating in a research note on Friday, July 9th.
+Raymond James raised their price target on shares of Rapid7 from $105.00 to $130.00 and gave the stock an outperform rating in a research note on Thursday, August 5th.
+Finally, Mizuho raised their price target on shares of Rapid7 from $110.00 to $125.00 and gave the stock a buy rating in a research note on Thursday, August 5th.
+One investment analyst has rated the stock with a sell rating, one has assigned a hold rating and thirteen have issued a buy rating to the company.
+The stock presently has an average rating of Buy and a consensus price target of $120.64.

-In other Rapid7 news, CEO Corey E. Thomas sold 4,552 shares of Rapid7 stock in a transaction dated Friday, May 28th.
-The shares were sold at an average price of $85.00, for a total value of $386,920.00.
-Following the sale, the chief executive officer now owns 359,389 shares of the company’s stock, valued at $30,548,065.
-The sale was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
-Also, Director Michael J. Berry sold 3,322 shares of Rapid7 stock in a transaction dated Tuesday, June 15th.
-The stock was sold at an average price of $89.65, for a total transaction of $297,817.30.
-Following the completion of the sale, the director now directly owns 6,047 shares in the company, valued at approximately $542,113.55.
+In other news, insider Christina Luconi sold 5,519 shares of Rapid7 stock in a transaction that occurred on Monday, May 17th.
+The shares were sold at an average price of $80.37, for a total transaction of $443,562.03.
+Also, Director Michael J. Berry sold 3,322 shares of Rapid7 stock in a transaction that occurred on Tuesday, June 15th.
+The shares were sold at an average price of $89.65, for a total transaction of $297,817.30.
+Following the sale, the director now owns 6,047 shares in the company, valued at approximately $542,113.55.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders have sold 81,756 shares of company stock worth $6,929,311.
-3.60% of the stock is owned by corporate insiders.
+Insiders sold 81,756 shares of company stock worth $6,929,311 in the last 90 days.
+3.60% of the stock is currently owned by insiders.

 Rapid7 Company Profile